endlesspint8/endlesspint8.github.io/testing/2019-05-17-sleep-no-more-caffeine.md

 sideof: []
 ---

 When it comes to beer there is much to talk about, write about, and tackle.
 Health aspects have been a recent [topic in this space](/tag/health).
 Here the health angle continues but from the perspective of other drinks.
 The health measure, sleep.
 The culprit, caffeine.
 Beyond, or better yet because of, the added alertness, boost in energy, and mood enhancement it is worth asking what else comes along for the ride, or is left out.
 Caffeine and sleep are inexorably intertwined as they push against one another.
-A relevant place to look for caffeine intake impact is our overall sleep, both in quantity and quality.
+A relevant place to look for caffeine impact is our overall sleep, both in quantity and quality.

 > _O Coffee!
 Thou dost dispel all care, thou are the object of desire to the scholar.
 This is the beverage of the friends of God. —“ In Praise of Coffee,” Arabic poem (1511)_ <sup id="a1">[1](#f1)</sup>